-The ISSN Network was formally established in 1975.
-The ISSN International Centre was officially created in Paris in 1976, under the terms of an agreement signed between UNESCO and France, the host country of the International Centre.
-This agreement consists in a law and decree which are regarded as a multilateral treaty for which UNESCO is the custodian of.
+The ISSN International Centre was officially created in Paris in January 21st, 1976, under the terms of an agreement signed in November 1974 between UNESCO and France, the host country of the International Centre.

 The Statutes of the ISSN International Centre constitute the main part of the 1976 agreement and govern the ISSN International Centre.

 To take advantage of the Centre’s activities, Member States and associate Members of UNESCO must be members of the Centre.

 ISSN Staff regulations

 These Staff Regulations were drafted on the basis of previous regulatory documents to provide consolidated rules abiding by international law.
 They came into force on November 1st, 2016 following a vote of the Governing Board on Oct.
 17th, 2016, and amended in November 2022.

 The ISSN International Centre coordinates the activities of member countries.